kaicode/ember-data-nested-resource-extension/README.md

 Note
 ----
 This repository is no longer maintained.
-It may or may still be useful.
+It may or may not still be useful.
 Here is an alternative suggestion - https://github.com/amiel/ember-data-url-templates

 Ember Data Nested REST Resource Extension